-At the core of Liam Gillick's work we find a complex set of extremely topical and deeply correlated themes: the relationship with space – meant not only as a physical but also as a political, social and economic space – the central role of the spectator as an active agent and producer of meaning, the world of communication and the relationships between the late-capitalism economy, art and institutions.
+At the core of Liam Gillick's work (1964 born in Aylesbury, UK) we find a complex set of extremely topical and deeply correlated themes: the relationship with space – meant not only as a physical but also as a political, social and economic space – the central role of the spectator as an active agent and producer of meaning, the world of communication and the relationships between the late-capitalism economy, art and institutions.

 From the very beginning, Gillick has placed the dialogue with the spectator at the centre of his work, through the creation of situations – both formal and performance-connected – in which certain parameters linked to the fruition of art, to the functioning of the institutions responsible for it, to the creation and transmission of the concept of value are critically questioned.